Rittika1/NCBI_longnosegar_bichir/README.md

 * estimate_TE_content_by_TE_type.py --> Uses the consensi file to calculate the amount of each TE type from the consensi file

-* GO-analysis.sh --> Steps for annotating transcripts using trinotate
+* GO-analysis.sh --> Steps for annotating transcripts using trinotate.
+More instructions are available [here](https://bioinformaticsworkbook.org/dataAnalysis/RNA-Seq/annotating-transcripts.html#gsc.tab=0)